Skip to main content

 Taxpayer tax-free threshold

-Taking into account the age of the taxpayer, the general minimum is increased by the following amounts:
+Depending on the age of the taxpayer, the general minimum is increased in the following amounts:

-In the event of death of taxpayer , the amount of the taxpayer's minimum will be applied in its entirety.
+In the event of the death of taxpayer the amount of the taxpayer's minimum will be applied in its entirety.

-In joint declaration of family units , the other spouse does not have the right to apply the taxpayer's minimum, but the increase in the taxpayer's minimum is computable if his or her age is over 65 years old. or at 75 years.
+In joint declaration of family units , the other spouse does not entitle the other spouse to apply the taxpayer's minimum, but the increase in the taxpayer's minimum is computable if his or her age is greater than 65 years or 75 years.

 Taxpayer tax-free threshold